benda18/useR_2025_Eclipse_Presentation/rmd/abstract_submission.md

 #### Web Page (if applicable)

 ## Prerequisites / requirements

 -   None

 ## License, Material sharing, recording consent

--   NA
+-   Eclipse Predictions by Fred Espenak (diagrams in-app only), [www.EclipseWise.com](www.EclipseWise.com) - The use of diagrams and maps is permitted provided they are NOT altered (except for re-sizing) and the embedded credit line is NOT removed or covered.

 ## ***Biography***

 #### Tim Bender, (title)

--   Bachelor of Urban Planning from the University of Cincinnati.
+-   Bachelor of Urban Planning from the University of Cincinnati.\

--   ~15 years local government experience as an urban planner and transit planner.
-Tim was part of a team that helped deploy Google Transit for his transit agency in Kentucky in 2008, being among the first 50-ish agencies worldwide to go live.
+-   \~15 years local government experience as an urban planner and transit planner.
+Tim was part of a team that helped deploy Google Transit for his transit agency in Kentucky in 2008, being among the first 50-ish agencies worldwide to go live.\

 -   Journey with R began with a desire to log transit vehicle real-time location data from an api for analysis but I had no programming experience or knowledge of how to approach the problem.
 I wouldn't successfully solve this problem for about 5 years of self-guided learning.

 -   [LinkedIn](https://www.linkedin.com/in/tim-bender-238870171/)

 -   [github](https://github.com/benda18)